| Were

 in mini downward strokes (don't brush across -- that creates too

+strong a line).
 For definition of eye shape,

 dust a light to medium tone over the entire eyelid at the lashline,